Ken-Kabutu/the-FitTech-Gym-frontend/README.md

 2. Fitness Tracking Mobile App: Developing a companion mobile app for fitness tracking and personalized workout plans.

+3. Community and Social Features: Adding social features for users to connect, share fitness progress, and participate in challenges.

 ## Dependências Gerais:
 ```js
  "dependencies": {